apache/activemq-website/src/components/classic/documentation/docker-image.md

 ---
 layout: default_md
-title: Using ActiveMQ Classic with Docker
+title: Using ActiveMQ with Docker
 title-class: page-title-classic
 type: classic
 ---

-You can also get started with ActiveMQ Classic Docker image in no time.
+You can also get started with ActiveMQ Docker image in no time.
 The image is hosted [here](https://hub.docker.com/r/apache/activemq/tags)

 Step 1.
 Pull the image
 ```